Posted on Leave a comment

 • Mock or call your partner names

-• Yell, swear, interrupt or change the subject by turning blame back onto your partner?
+• Yell, swear, interrupt, or change the subject by turning blame back onto your partner?

 • Become emotionally aggressive towards your partner?